Lena Headey: Rise to prominence (2005–2010)

-Her most known film role came perhaps in 2007, when Headey played Queen Gorgo in Zack Snyder's epic war film 300, based on the 1998 comic series of the same name by Frank Miller and Lynn Varley, a fictionalized retelling of the Battle of Thermopylae within the Persian Wars.
-Her character has a much larger role in the film than she does in the comic book, where she only appears in the beginning, and required her to film naked for one scene.
-"It's always weird the thought of taking your clothes off in front of 20 people and then to have it projected in front of many more", she said during an interview.
+Perhaps Headey's most known film role came in 2007, when she played Queen Gorgo in Zack Snyder's epic war film 300, based on the 1998 comic series of the same name by Frank Miller and Lynn Varley, a fictionalized retelling of the Battle of Thermopylae within the Persian Wars.
+Her character has a much larger role in the film than in the comic book, where she appears only in the beginning, and required Headey to film a nude scene.
+"It's always weird, the thought of taking your clothes off in front of 20 people, and then to have it projected in front of many more", she said in an interview.
 "I think it was necessary because we only get that scene to establish their relationship.
 It is a very obvious moment but I think it does it in quite a beautiful way."
-The film received mixed reviews, but was a box office success, grossing over US$450 million.
+The film received mixed reviews, but was a box-office success, grossing over US$450 million.
 In 2007, she also appeared as the stuffy Miss Dickinson in the sixth release of the St. Trinian's film series.

 Headey starred as Sarah Connor in Fox's Terminator: The Sarah Connor Chronicles, a television spin-off of James Cameron's popular Terminator franchise.
 The show ran for 31 episodes in two seasons, from January 2008 to April 2009.
 Variety praised "Headey's gritty performance as Sarah —managing to be smart, resourceful and tough, yet melancholy and vulnerable as well".
 For her performance, she was nominated twice for the Saturn Award for Best Actress on Television.
 In 2008, she starred alongside Matthias Schweighöfer and Joseph Fiennes in The Red Baron, a biographical film of the legendary World War I fighter pilot Manfred von Richthofen, appeared in Ridley Scott-produced sci-fi drama Tell-Tale, a film based on the short story by Edgar Allan Poe, and played a radiologist in the horror film The Broken, which premiered at the Sundance Film Festival.
 While the three aforementioned films went largely unnoticed by audiences, some critics praised Headey's performance in The Broken, including Kim Koynar, of Cinematical, who wrote that Headey "largely carries the film, and does so quite ably".